 It is also crucial that you do not miss any more than two pieces of assigned work.
 Research concepts are scaffolded.
 If you miss the material in one chapter, you will not be able to understand the next chapter, and soon the rest of the content will become very confusing to you.
 You will learn and obtain a good grade only when you follow the course activities as they are scheduled.
-My best advice is that you do not to miss any chapter quizzes so that the grades that will be dropped will truly be for your worst scores-not a missing quiz.
+My best advice is that you do not to miss any chapter homework so that the grades that will be dropped will truly be for your worst scores-not a missing quiz.

 Rule 3 - Use the Technology for Online Course Delivery: This course is entirely delivered online in an asynchronous format.
-We will be using Bb for online delivery and to communicate with one another.
-The homework, quizzes, tutorials and most of the material will be through MindTap, which you will access through Bb.
+We will be using Canvas for online delivery and to communicate with one another.
+The homework, exams, tutorials and most of the material will be through MindTap, which you will access through Canvas.
 It is your responsibility to have instant and continuous access to a working computer with Internet connection throughout the course.

-Bb will serve as a "virtual" classroom for the course.
-You should look to Bb for information/requirements updates, assignments, discussions, etc. It should be your first place to look for information about the course.
+Canvas will serve as a "virtual" classroom for the course.
+You should look to Canvas for information/requirements updates, assignments, discussions, etc. It should be your first place to look for information about the course.

-We will use MindTap for submitting the chapter quizzes, therefore you should make certain that you purchase the access code and follow instructions (in Bb) for registering your code.
-MindTap is integrated into Bb so after you register your code, you can login once to access materials in Bb and MindTap.
+We will use MindTap for submitting the chapter homework, therefore you should make certain that you purchase the access code and follow instructions (in Canvas) for registering your code.
+MindTap is integrated into Canvas so after you register your code, you can login once to access materials in Canvas and MindTap.
 Tutorials and supplemental materials are available in MindTap and I encourage you to take advantage of these resources.
-MindTap gradebook will record and track your progress in the course and it is integrated with Bb.
+MindTap gradebook will record and track your progress in the course and it is integrated with Canvas.

-Rule 4 - Use the following Bb protocols: Go to the Bb/Start Here tab to retrieve the course syllabus.
-I will use Bb each week to introduce you to the research concepts that you are expected to learn.
-The Bb/Content tab will house the essential and supporting course materials.
-I will post each chapter content and materials week-by-week in a single folder.
-The Bb/Discussion Board is where you will participate in weekly discussions.
-For each of the chapters, I will create a thread of discussion.
-To earn all your attendance and participation points, students must give meaningful responses to the questions posed that demonstrate mastery of the content, are well written, and free of errors.
+Rule 4 - Use the following Canvas protocols: Go to the Canvas/Start Here tab to retrieve the course syllabus.
+I will use Canvas each week to introduce you to the research concepts that you are expected to learn.
+I will post each chapter's content, supporting materials week-by-week in a single module.
+The Evaluate section of the module is where you will find graded assignments, including the discussion post.
+To earn all of your attendance and participation points, students must give meaningful responses to the questions posed that demonstrate mastery of the content, are well written, and free of errors.
 Proper sources must be cited (in APA style) as appropriate.